gitsbydeerskin/AT03_RPGgame/README.md

 | Elijah        | Main Menu, Saving Systems     |
 | Bri           | Dialogue, Respawn, Stats & Levelling     |

-Note: A more detailed breakdown of each feature is available further down in this document.
+Note: A more detailed breakdown of each feature is available below:

 ## Project Features

-This section will contain the list of features that will be implomented our RPG.
+### This section contains the full list of features that will be implemented in our RPG.

-### Menu & Options
+#### Menu & Options
  - the Main menu will allow the player to start a new game, load saved games, options and exit.
  - the options menu will allow the player to adjust sound settings, graphics and keybinds.

-### Stats & Leveling
+#### Stats & Leveling
- - The player will have stats such as health, experience points and level.
+ - the player will have stats such as health, experience points and level.
  - the leveling system will improve starts as the player advances.

-### Dialogue System
+#### Dialogue System
- - Players can read through text based responses and make chices that
+ - players can read through text based responses and make chices that
-- Dialogue options will trigger different responses or actions on player decisions.
+- dialogue options will trigger different responses or actions on player decisions.

-### interaction
+#### Interaction
 - the player can interact with NPC's and objects thorugh simple prompts.
 -interactions will trigger actions such as opening doors, picking up items and starting a dialogue.
-- The interaction system
+- the interaction system

-### Saving & Loading: Options & Stats
+#### Saving & Loading: Options & Stats

-#### Options:
+##### Options:
- - The RPG options menu will allow the the player to save their menu preferences, sound settings, graphics and key binds.
+ - the RPG options menu will allow the the player to save their menu preferences, sound settings, graphics and key binds.
- - These settings will save across sessions and will automaticly load when the game starts.
+ - these settings will save across sessions and will automaticly load when the game starts.
-- The system will store these preferences in a JSON file, enabling retieval and modifications.
+- the system will store these preferences in a JSON file, enabling retieval and modifications.
-#### Stats:
+##### Stats:
  - the stats will save during the game save process.
- - Player stats will automaticly save during the gameplay.
+ - player stats will automaticly save during the gameplay.
  - stats will be stored in a file for easy management and retrieval when the games is loading.
  - the players position, rotation and other transform related data will be saved when the game is saved.
  - when the save is loaded the player will be returned to their exact lost location and state.

-### Player Movement & Respawn
+#### Player Movement & Respawn

-#### Movement:
+##### Movement:
-- The player can move freely within the game world using WASD.
+- the player can move freely within the game world using WASD.
 - the player can change speeds between crouching and sprinting.
-- Movement is smooth and responsive, with a simple collision detection system to prevent the player from passing through opjects.
+- movement is smooth and responsive, with a simple collision detection system to prevent the player from passing through opjects.
-#### Respawn:
+##### Respawn:
-- When the player dies, that will respawn at a predefined location, such as a checkpoint or starting area.
+- when the player dies, that will respawn at a predefined location, such as a checkpoint or starting area.
-- Respawn will restore the player's health to a default value.
+- respawn will restore the player's health to a default value.
-- The respawn system will include a short delay before the player respawns to avoid instant re-engagement after death.
+- the respawn system will include a short delay before the player respawns to avoid instant re-engagement after death.
-- The Game will provide a visual or audio cue to indicate the respawn event, ensuring the player is aware of their return to the game.
+- the Game will provide a visual or audio cue to indicate the respawn event, ensuring the player is aware of their return to the game.
 - player stats, including XP and level, will remain intact upon respawn maintaining the players progression.